hyva-themes/hyva-modules-tailwind-js/README.md

 ```

 Now if you don't want to set this for each TailwindCSS token we also offer the functions `twProps`.
-This acts as a wrapper and will use the keys as the name for the CSS variable,
+This acts as a wrapper and will use the keys as the name for the CSS variable, so if the twProps wraps `primary > lighter` it will create the name `--primary-lighter`.
-if we use the same example we can create the same effect with less effort:
+In this example we can create the same effect as `twVar` with less effort:

 ```js
 const { twProps, mergeTailwindConfig } = require('@hyva-themes/hyva-modules');